Common Lisp the Language, 2nd Edition

 X3J13 voted in January 1989 (STREAM-ACCESS) to specify that the result

-, if it is a stream, is always a stream of type
+of open, if it is a stream, is always a stream of type

 X3J13 voted in March 1988 (PATHNAME-STREAM) to specify exactly which streams may be used as pathnames.
 See section 23.1.6.